thomasathul/Text-Plagiarism/README.md

-## Steps to implement
+## Implementation

-1).
-Copy/Clone the code to an IDE/Editor.
+1).Create two text files (.txt) that needs to be checked.

-2).
-Create two text files (.txt) that needs to be checked.
+2).Copy/Clone the code to an IDE/Editor.

 3).
-Run the program and enter the directories of your text files
+Run the program and enter the directories of your text files.

     (Example : C:/User/Name/filename.txt)